Emilie Mayer: Life and career

-Emilie Mayer was the third of five children and eldest daughter of wealthy pharmacist, Johann August Friedrich Mayer, and wife Henrietta Carolina.
-Her mother died when Emelie was two years old.
-When she was five, she received a grand piano and was given music lessons.
-Seemingly destined for a domestic life, at the age of 28 her circumstances changed when her father committed suicide, leaving Mayer with a large inheritance.
+Emilie Mayer was born in Friedland, Mecklenburg-Vorpommern, the third of five children and eldest daughter of a wealthy pharmacist, Johann August Friedrich Mayer, and his wife Henrietta Carolina.
+Her mother died when Emilie was three years old.
+She started music lessons at age five under the tutelage of Carl Heinrich Ernst Driver.
+It was also when she first started composing, submitting to Driver pieces of "free interpretation".
+According to one of her surviving personal statements, “After a few lessons … I composed variations, dances, little rondos, etc.” Seemingly destined for domestic life, in 1840 at the age of 28, her circumstances changed when her father committed suicide - 26 years to the day after her mother was buried - leaving Mayer with a large inheritance.